 Strictly speaking, the term "grape" is actually wrong; for a grape possesses only secondary branches without branches.
 The correct botanical name would be panicle, The size, the number of berries and the weight of a bunch of grapes, as well as the number of grapes and derived therefrom the amount of yield per vine are different or dependent on vine. pruning. training system. weather conditions, Wine quality and type of wine (see the relevant formula under earnings ).
 Through a multi-year study, researchers of the Weinbauinstituts determined vineyard the average number of berries per grape of some classic grape varieties.
 The result: Sylvaner 110, Pinot Noir / Pinot Noir 115 Riesling 120 Kerner 140 Müller-Thurgau 160, Trollinger / Schiava Grossa 155 and Lemberger / Blaufränkisch 190 berries.
 There was a considerable variation over different vintages.
 For example, Lemberger was between 150 (2008) and 225 berries (2004), while Kerner was the other way around between 125 (2004) and 200 (2008) per grape.

-In the Bogrebenschnitt develop depending on the fertility in almost all grape varieties usually about 1.6 to 2.5 grapes per shoot, In a two-eyed start spigot Depending on the variety, these values are slightly, but sometimes significantly lower.
+In the Bogrebenschnitt develop depending on the fertility in almost all grape varieties usually about 1.6 to 2.5 grapes per shoot, In a two-eyed start spigot Depending on the variety, these values are slightly, but in some cases significantly lower.
 For example, that would be the case Gewurztraminer with about 0.5 to 0.8 grapes / shoot fertility extremely low.
 At the Dornfelder is to be reckoned with about 1 to 1.3 grapes / shoot.
 Riesling also shows this cutting system with about 1.5 to 2 grapes per shoot still a very high fertility.
 The average weight of a grape is 180 to 200 g (Riesling 100 to 200 g, Pinot Noir 150 to 230 g, Blaufränkisch 180 to 280 g).
 A vine with 8 to 12 grapes results in a total weight of 1.5 to 2.5 kg.
 That gives 1.5 to 2 bottles Wine with the standard volume of 0.75 l.

 The one by the Press (Keltern) won grape forms the basis for the wines.
 The residue is called rape (Marc), the dregs after the fermentation when lees designated.
 Both are going through distillation produced high quality fires.
 The grape berry sits on a short stem, which is located on the stem skeleton (ridge or pedunculus, bot., Pedunculus).
 At the opposite end is on the surface of a dead tissue, which represents the rest of the stylus and the scar (female organ) of the former flower bud.
 The number of berries per grape is among other things by the course of the growth cycle and varietal and may range from several dozen to 600 or more berries. compact, dichtbeerige Grapes are prone to fungal diseases and bunch rot That's why there is a certain looseness of advantageous.